WearableComputerLab/ViewpointCursor/README.md

 selection, but does a few tricks to handle the limitation of projectors.
 In
 particular:

-1. VP does away with the system cursor all together.
+1. VC does away with the system cursor all together.
 The system cursor is useless in SAR, because the standard left-right mapping of cursors to monitors doesn't work when you have projectors in all kinds of positions and orientations.

-1. VP maps 2D input to a virtual plane in front of the user.
+1. VC maps 2D input to a virtual plane in front of the user.
 This makes input make sense.
 Left is always left, up is always up, from the user's point of view.